Hganavak/archive/_workshops/latex.md

 <div class="instructor_note">Demonstrate getting a BibTeX entry from Google Scholar.</div>

-Our thesis is looking pretty sweet now, but let's add a few more things to make it look more... thesis like?
+Our thesis is looking pretty awesome now, but before we're done let's add a couple more things to make it look even more professional.

 ## Table of Contents and Figure List

-Although it doesn't make much sense for a document of this size, most thesis include both a table of contents and a list of figures.
+Although it doesn't make much sense for a document of this size, most thesis include both a `Table of Contents` and a `List of Figures`.

-Setting all this up in Latex is so simple that I'm not even going to explain the commands.
+Setting all this up in Latex is so simple that I'm not even going to explain the commands!

 Update our `main.tex` file with 2 new commands: